 This is an example of a costume for a diviner’s acolyte.
-Xhosa diviners communicate directly with ancestors and other spirits—through trance, dream, divination, and sacred dance—divining the causes of illness and other misfortunes.
-They conduct ceremonies and rites of appeasement and are skilled in herbal medicine.
-Three times a year—marking the new year, spring planting, and harvest time—diviners and acolytes perform dances to ensure success and good fortune.
+Xhosa diviners communicate directly with ancestors and other spirits through trance, dream, divination, and sacred dance, and they interpret the causes of illness and other misfortunes.
+The diviners conduct ceremonies and rites of appeasement and are skilled in using herbal medicine.
+Three times each year—marking the new year, spring planting, and harvest time—diviners and acolytes perform dances to ensure success and good fortune.
 Dances are also held to mark the stages of training for acolytes, which last five years.

 tags: ceremony, community, function, meaning, movement, power, ritual, seasons